Researchers: Millions have masked hypertension

 Schwartz takes blood pressure-lowering medication to control the disorder, he said.

-He and his colleagues find unmask hypertension by measuring patients’ blood pressure around the clock, capturing readings over a 24-hour period.
-This type of measurement is called ambulatory blood pressure monitoring and involves device that fits around the upper arm and attaches to a monitoring pack strapped around the waist.
+He and his colleagues unmask hypertension by measuring patients’ blood pressure around the clock, capturing readings over a 24-hour period.
+This type of measurement is called ambulatory blood pressure monitoring, which uses a device that fits around the upper arm and attaches to a monitoring pack strapped around the waist.

 The system automatically measures blood pressure at preset intervals, usually every 15 to 20 minutes.